qsdfo/LOP_database/README.md

 ## Installation

-### Pre-requisite
+### Dependencies
-You need to install :
+You need to install the following python packages (using pip for instance)

-- Numpy, the basic package for scientific computing with Python (http://www.numpy.org/)
+    pip install mido unidecode numpy fastdtw scipy

-- Mido, a python library for Midi files processing (https://mido.readthedocs.io/en/latest/)
+unidecodecsv (python setup.py)

-- GCC
+GCC

 ### Automatic alignement function
 The automatic alignement function is coded in C and need to be compiled using the following commands :